 One of my friends divorced his wife a few years ago saying: “I give you conditional divorce”, but he did not mention the condition and kept it in his heart.
 Divorce was conditional with the good behavior of the lady.
 And my friend contacted his wife before the period of iddat.
 Is this a valid divorce?

 The condition the man sets for the conditional divorce (the divorce the man gives depending on a specific condition) is null and invalid.

 In that specific case, divorce is not accomplished in many aspects.

 Allah informs us on how the husband should use the right to divorce through the verses in Qur’an Al-Karim.
 To accomplish the divorce, there should be witnesses, the woman should be out of her menstruation period, and the spouses must have not had sexual intercourse on the wife’s clean period.
 Other divorces are contrary to Qur’an and not valid.
 For details of talaq, please refer to the following fatwa for the conditions of a valid divorce and the following article for further detail:

 The divorce that depends on a future condition therefore does not comply with Allah’s commands.
 Because this is not kind of a divorce He informs us.

-Giving the right of divorce to wife by the husband is not necessary in Islam.
+The husband’s grant of the right of divorce to the wife is not a condition mentioned in the Qur’an.

-Divorce by the wife is called ‘iftidaa’ and different from ‘talaq’.
+Divorce by the wife is called ‘iftidaa’ and is different from ‘talaq’.
 It is explained below: